Skip to main content

 tip

-Please note that this.logger is an instance of winston.logger and you can use any methods from it
+Please note that this.logger is an instance of winston.logger, and you can use any methods from it.

-Default transports
+Default Transports

 Configuration

-Configuration files located on ‘config/log.js’
+Configuration files are located in ‘config/log.js’.

 export default {